 The importance of laws, whether they be those that govern the class, the school, or the country, is reinforced at Rockwell Green.

 Pupils are taught from an early age the ‘rules’ of the school.
 These are our Rockwell Green Values.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 At Rockwell Green, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries from where pupils can make informed choices, through a safe environment (both in the real world and through our online learning platform – eschools) and an empowering education.
+As a school we educate and provide boundaries from where pupils can make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record (for example using their iPad or not, or how they present group work), of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Whether it be through choice of challenge, of how they record their learning, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Mutual respect is at the heart of our values - Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.